 One of the borders in the U.S. is in Abbotsford.
 Occasionally I’d drive about one mile from it when I was just driving around the city.
 Even though the border is so close, crossing it is another story.

-I arrived at Labcorp to get my blood drawn and the guy at the front was dramatic and entertaining.
-Once that was complete, I drove to the chiropractor office.
-There was a 2-½ year old golden retriever lying behind the counter.
-The woman behind the desk told me the dog might be pregnant and they were anxiously waiting for the results.
+I arrived at Labcorp to get my blood drawn, and the guy at the front was dramatic and entertaining.
+Once that was complete, I drove to the chiropractor’s office.
+A 2-½-year-old golden retriever was lying behind the counter.
+The woman behind the desk told me the dog might be pregnant, and they were anxiously waiting for the results.